pkarsy/persist_mqtt/README.md

 ```

 ## Method 2
-Works without relying on "autoexec.be" exec(), and without even including "pt" in the global namespace.
-If the script needs to be started from "autoexec.be", load the script as usual with load('mycode.be').
+Works without relying on "autoexec.be", and without including "pt" in the global namespace.
+If the script needs to be started from "autoexec.be", load the script as usual with load('myscript.be').
 Or just paste the code inside autoexec.be

 ```berry
 do # optional, hides BootCount() from the global namespace